canonical/k8s-snap/docs/src/snap/howto/refresh-certs.md

 certificatesigningrequest.certificates.k8s.io/k8sd-3974895791729870959-worker-kube-proxy-client approved
 ```

-This command approves the CSRs, allowing the certificates to be created.

-5. After approving all the requested CSRs, the worker node will automatically
+4. After approving all the requested CSRs, the worker node will automatically
 refresh its certificates and restart the necessary services:

 ```